-ARTICULATION/TRANSFER TO A FOUR-YEAR INSTITUTION
+ARTICULATION/TRANSFER TO ANOTHER INSTITUTION

-NMCC has articulation agreements for transfer with many colleges/universities, including all of the campuses of the University of Maine System, Husson University, Thomas College, and all ACBSP accredited institutions, to name a few.
+NMCC has articulation agreements for transfer with many colleges/ universities, including all of the campuses of the University of Maine System, Husson University, Thomas College, and all ACBSP accredited institutions, to name a few.
 Specific information is available from your advisor, from the office of the academic dean, or from student affairs.
-For information regarding AdvantageU (a transfer program for liberal studies majors intending to transfer into a University of Maine System institution), contact Johna Lovely in the counseling office.
+For more information regarding transfer opportunities, contact Johna Lovely in the Student Support Services Office.